8 Best 30-06 Rifles: American As Apple Pie

 A Little History of the 30-06

-The name .30-06 tells you a lot without you knowing. .30 indicates the cartridge is a .30 caliber or 7.62mm.
+The name .30-06 tells you a lot without you knowing.
+The .30 indicates the cartridge is a .30 caliber or 7.62mm.
 The 06 part comes from the fact it was first produced in 1906.
 Springfield was the American armory that created the cartridge for the United States.
 It was part of a move to smokeless powders and lighter, faster rounds with military firearms.

 The .30-06 Springfield used a modern Spitzer projectile and became the service cartridge for the new Springfield M1903 service rifle.
 It stuck around til just after the Korean War.
 It’s put a lot of the enemies of democracy into the ground.
 The round quickly caught on with hunters and law enforcement who wanted to modernize and adopt harder-hitting cartridges in modern rifle calibers.

 It achieved international success, and ever since then, it has remained fairly popular.
-While short-action cartridges like the .308 and 6.5 Creedmoor have become the cartridge of choice, the ole Springfield cartridge keeps ticking.
+While short-action cartridges like the .308 and 6.5 Creedmoor have become the cartridges of choice, the ole Springfield cartridge keeps ticking.

-We know a bit about the cartridge, but what about the rifles?
+I know a bit about the cartridge, but what about the rifles?
 Well, that’s why you’ve come here.
 Let’s look at the best .30-06 rifles currently on the market.
 Mostly still on the market.

 Gun University’s Best 30-06 Rifles